1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 By Joy Taylor, Editor

-Okay, admit it: As you’ve struggled with your tax return, trying to come up with some extra deductions to pump up your refund or reduce what you owe, you’ve taken a few flights of fancy.
-“Can I claim a deduction for all those blood donations at the Red Cross?”
+As you struggle with your tax return, trying to come up with some extra deductions to pump up your refund or reduce what you owe, don't you sometimes think about taking a few flights of fancy?
+We've all done it, conjuring up in our heads miraculous tax write-offs until we're brought back to reality.
+"Can I claim a deduction for all those blood donations at the Red Cross?"
 Nope.
-“How about a charitable contribution for all the time I donate to the church?”
+"How about a charitable contribution for all the time I donate to the church?"
 No, again.
-“Can I take my dog as a dependent?”
+"Can I take a dependent care credit for my dog?"
 Come on!

 On the other hand, your fellow taxpayers have successfully claimed write-offs for many things that most of us wouldn't even imagine, ranging from cat food to body oil used by a professional bodybuilder.